buffalo-x/borm/README.md

 ## use bmod method

-1. Define the go structure of a database
+1. Define the go structure of a database table
 	```json
 	type TestTable struct {
 		Id          int64  `borm:"primaryKey;autoIncrement"`